-The Capital One Quicksilver Card has one of the shortest intro balance transfer period of any of the cards on this list.
+Analysis: The Capital One Quicksilver Card has one of the shortest intro balance transfer period of any of the cards on this list.
 However, it offers a straightforward 1.5% cash back rewards on everything you buy.
-The combination of a solid balance transfer offer and a valuable cash back structure is what drove this card to #3 on our list of the best balance transfer credit cards of 2018.
+The combination of a solid balance transfer offer and a valuable cash back structure is what drove this card to #3 on our list of the best balance transfer credit cards for 2019.
 We recommend the Capital One Quicksilver Card to consumers with a smaller balance that they need to transfer and who don’t already have a card that offers flat-rate cash back or rewards on all of their purchases.
 This is a card that we also recommend as one of the best cash back credit cards, which further emphasizes its value outside of just being a credit card with an introductory balance transfer offer.

 - This card offers a respectable 15-month intro 0% APR offer on balance transfers, after which, the regular variable APR of 15.24% – 25.24% applies.
 If you have a relatively small amount of debt to pay off and you are looking for a card that you will want to keep in your wallet after your debts are paid, the Capital One Quicksilver Card is a solid choice.